Tuesday 16 April 2024, from 10:00 am

 Singers and accompanists should enter separately, noting on their entry if performing jointly.

 If an entrant has been a pupil of the Adjudicator in the year prior to the Festival or is well-known to the Adjudicator, they should contact the Section Administrator before entering.

 Singers of a high standard unable to fulfil the above criteria should instead enter competition one of the other Festival singing competitions.

 The recital can last up to 20 minutes with a maximum of five pieces.
 Entrants must sing one choice from each of four out of the five categories listed below, plus a fifth piece of their own choice, if desired.

 - Early English or Italian song from the 16th or 17th

-- A song from the 19th or 20th century sung in German, French or other European language.
+- A song from the 19th or 20th century sung in the original European language.

-- An aria from an opera, to be sung in the original language, with or without recitative.
+- An aria from an opera, sung in the original language, with or without recitative.

-- An aria from an oratorio, in the original language or in English, with or without recitative.
+- An aria from an oratorio, sung in the original language, with or without recitative.

-- A 20th or 21st century English or American art-song or a folksong.
+- A 20th or 21st century English or American art-song or folk song.

 The video above shows performances from the 2019 Singing Recital Prize Competition together with an interview with the adjudicator, Joan Rodgers, who explains what she is looking for from winning singers.